rawsrc/PhpEcho/README.md

 ## **How to**
-Here's a very simple example of login from:
+Here's a very simple example of login form:

 1. First, we create a view file called `Layout.php` Note the expected values for keys inside `$this[]` or `$this()`.<br>